driusan/bug/README.md

 # Bug

-Bug is an implementation of a distributed issue issue tracker using git to manage issue's on the filesystem following [poor man's issue tracker](https://github.com/driusan/PoormanIssueTracker) conventions.
+Bug is an implementation of a distributed issue tracker using git to manage issues on the filesystem following [poor man's issue tracker](https://github.com/driusan/PoormanIssueTracker) conventions.

 # Sample Usage